onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

-Activate the Python venv (inside the project folder) in the project folder and install the flask-cors package:
+Activate the Python virtual environment (venv) inside the project folder and install the flask-cors package:

     venv